augustobor/study-web-app/README.md

 -

-#### This website is responsive and with vue router I created a menu in mobile and tablet versions.
+#### This website is

-#### All the project is built with vue-cli and would be able to connect your wallet and simulate an exchange in web 3.
+#### All the project is built with react & redux and would be able to connect your wallet and simulate an exchange in web 3.

 ## 👨‍💻 Dev Tools